-Figure 36 - Screws for LCD Mounts on Bottom Side of uCOM Carrier Board
+Figure 38 - Screws for LCD Mounts on Bottom Side of uCOM Carrier Board

 Next, place the LCD behind the mounts, as illustrated in the picture below.
 This position makes it easier to connect the two flat cables to the LCD.
-Make sure the locks on the flat cable connector on the uCOM Carrier Board are open before inserting the two flat cables from the LCD.
+Make sure the locks on the flat cable connector, J40 (connector "D"), on the uCOM Carrier Board are open before inserting the two flat cables from the LCD.

-Figure 37 - Placement of LCD to Connect Flat Cables
+Figure 39 - Placement of LCD to Connect Flat Cables